ADD CONDITION

 What is Walgreens Honey Lemon Cough Drops used for?

-Walgreens Honey Lemon Cough Drops temporarily relieve cough as may occur with a cold, and occasional minor irritation and sore throat.
+Walgreens Honey Lemon Cough Drops temporarily relieve cough as may occur with a cold, as well as occasional minor irritation and sore throat.

 How should I use Walgreens Honey Lemon Cough Drops?

 Adults and children 5 years and over should dissolve 1 lozenge slowly in the mouth and can repeat every 2 hours as needed or as directed by a doctor.
-For children under 5 years, ask a doctor before use.
+Children under 5 years should ask a doctor.

 If you are pregnant or breastfeeding, you should ask a health professional before use.

-No specific contraindications are specified for Walgreens Honey Lemon Cough Drops.
+No specific contraindications are mentioned for Walgreens Honey Lemon Cough Drops.

 Packaging Info